Mr-SxR/Facebook-SSL-Pinning-Bypass/README.md

 ## 📌 About

-**Facebook SSL Pinning Bypass** is a security research repository by **[Mr-SxR](https://github.com/Mr-SxR)** — it provides pre-patched `libcoldstart.so` native libraries for the official Facebook Android application, enabling HTTPS traffic interception for educational analysis.
+**Facebook SSL Pinning Bypass** is a security research repository by **[Mr-SxR](https://github.com/Mr-SxR)**.
+It provides pre-patched `libcoldstart.so` native libraries for the official Facebook Android application, enabling HTTPS traffic interception for educational analysis.

-> Built and maintained by **Masudur Rahman Sifat** — a self-taught reverse engineer & Python developer from Bangladesh, operating under the **Mr-SxR** brand *(Speciality & Reliability)*.
+> Built and maintained by **Masudur Rahman Sifat**, a self-taught reverse engineer & Python developer from Bangladesh, operating under the **Mr-SxR** brand *(Speciality & Reliability)*.

 ---